 Be as you want to be

 Carolin: What I love about Berlin is the people, because they are mostly open and tolerant.
 I love the many good restaurants, cafés and bakeries where you can enjoy homemade delicacies.
 And I love the green areas of the capital.
 There I can relax while listening to the birdsong.
-And of course I am looking forward that the restaurants will be allowed to open again from 15 May.

 Berlin's many lakes and parks